 This is a straightforward description, but as you can imagine, it’s a lot more colorful in practice.
 Say you’re a lawyer, and you're good at your job, paid really well and yet...you're feeling malaise.
 You feel like you’re destined to do something more.
 At first, you are aware that you are uncomfortable where you are -- your career feels like a jacket that just doesn’t fit anymore.
 The style is wrong, it’s uncomfortable and you want out.

 And you feel like you want something more.
 You want to make a more meaningful contribution.
 Well that’s clear, but it’s also vague.
 That’s when we start to create your new reality.

 As your transition coach, I work with you to collaborate to build a vision of this reality -- kind of the way an architect will design a rendering of a new home.
 We co-design this concept, this idea of what your life will be like.

 So say this lawyer is engaged and she and her partner, who both grew up in the NY metro area, want out.
 They want to move -- maybe to Colorado.

-We put Colorado on the map, and I look at my client and ask her about the attributes of the life she’s envisioning.
+We put Colorado on the map, and I look at my client and ask her about the attributes of the life they're envisioning.
 Why Colorado?
 What’s the change she is seeking from that place?
 We’ll start to think about her career -- does she still want to practice law, or perhaps she’d like to move into advocacy.
 Or would she like to get involved with the cannabis industry that’s taken root in Colorado?

 We discuss, we plot, we test out ideas.
 And more importantly, a key way to I work as a career coach, life coach and transition coach is that I help my clients move forward on multiple paths to decide what works and what doesn’t.

 Your transition is an iterative process.
 I partner with you and coach you through it.

 I’ve developed an expertise as a transition coach by coaching thousands of clients over the last 15 years.
 I’ve seen a lot of dreamy “it’s so crazy it might just work” ideas become reality, and I know how to work with clients to support you toward a future that delights you, and has the meaning and impact you crave.